usnistgov/ndn-dpdk/docs/forwarder.md

 ## Activate the Forwarder

+Before attempting to activate the forwarder, make sure you have configured hugepages and PCI driver bindings, as described on [installation guide](INSTALL.md) "usage" section.

 The `ndndpdk-ctrl activate-forwarder` command sends a command to the `ndndpdk-svc` service process to activate it as a forwarder.
 This command reads, from standard input, a JSON document that contains forwarder activation parameters.
 The JSON document must conform to the JSON schema `/usr/local/share/ndn-dpdk/forwarder.schema.json`.